10 Reasons Why Chenille Plant is Dying and their Remedies

 Chenile Plant, Red Hot Cat Tail, Acalypha hispida

+Both overwatering and underwatering negatively impact the growth of the plant.
 Overwatering will cause the roots to die due to lack of oxygen.
-When the roots die they cannot take up water which causes the leaves to yellow, drop and eventually the plant dies.
+Therefore, they cannot take up water which results in rotting, yellowing, leaf drop and eventual death of the plant.

-Underwatering implies that there is too little moisture in the soil and therefore, the plant has no water to take up to the leaves.
-Thus, the leaves begin to drop and eventually the plant may die if the situation is not corrected.
+Underwatering implies that there is too little moisture in the soil for the plant to take up to the leaves.
+This causes wilting, yellowing, leaf drop and eventual death of the plant if the situation is not corrected.

 How to fix it